ELIXIR-Belgium/rdm-guide/pages/ena-submission.md

 ---
-title: ENA data submission toolbox
+title: ENA Data Submission Toolbox
 contributors: [Bert Droesbeke, Flora D'Anna]
 description: High scale publishing of data to ENA using easy to use metadata templates.
 training: